arjenm/php-security-scanner/README.md

 sqlInjection, crossSiteScripting, programExecution

 You can adjust the selection of dangerous and mitigating methods by simply changing dangerousMethods.properties or mitigatingMethods.properties in the src/main/resources-directory.

+## UNUSED DECLARATIONS ANALYSIS
+The parser/scanner can also find declarations of classes, methods and functions that are unused in your code.
+Just add a -u parameter with the path it should gather declaration-information besides the normal parameters.

+The list of unused declarations is not perfect in the sense that PHP allows many constructs with a variable declaration, where either the class, method or both are variable.
+I.e. it will not understand these kinds of constructions:
+- $var->{$functionName}()
+- new $var;
+- $className::{$functionName}()

 ## DRAWBACKS AND LIMITATIONS